angular-schule/angular-cli-ghpages/README.md

 ng deploy --dir=dist/test/browser
 ```

-This new build logic is a breaking change, therefore `angular-cli-ghpages` v2 only supports Angular 17 and higher.
+This new build logic is a breaking change, therefore `angular-cli-ghpages` v2 requires Angular 18 or higher.
 For previous versions of Angular, use `angular-cli-ghpages` v1.x.

 ## ⚠️ Prerequisites <a name="prerequisites"></a>